learn-co-students/first-lab-ruby-learn-cli-osx-intro-to-learn/README.md

  You should see this lab pass on Learn.co.
 Congratulations!

-<a href='https://learn.co/lessons/first-lab-ruby-learn-cli-osx' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/first-lab-ruby-learn-cli-osx' title='First Lab Ruby Learn CLI  OS X'>First Lab Ruby Learn CLI  OS X</a> on Learn.co and start learning to code for free.</p>